 Who Is Getting a Bachelor’s Degree in Communication Sciences?

 At the countrywide level, the racial-ethnic distribution of communication sciences majors is as follows:

 |Race/Ethnicity||Number of Grads|

-Communication Sciences appeals to people across the globe.
-About 1.0% of those with this major are international students.
+Americans aren’t the only ones with an interest in Communication Sciences.
+About 1.1% of those with this major are international students.
 The most popular countries for students from outside the country are:

 - Saudi Arabia